 Making the Potato Mixture

 - Gently stir together the potatoes, peppers, onion, and corn in a large bowl until combined.

 Making the Cheese Sauce

 - Melt 3 tablespoons of butter in a medium saucepan over medium heat, then add the flour 1 tablespoon at a time.
 Cook for 3 minutes, whisking constantly.

 - Gradually add the milk, constantly whisking until the sauce is smooth, then add the salt and black pepper.
 Cook until it thickens, stirring occasionally for 10 to 12 minutes.

 - Remove from the heat and stir in 3 cups of sharp cheddar cheese a little at a time until it's all melted.
-Remove the sauce from the heat and mix it into the potato mixture.
+Mix it into the potato mixture.
 Add the cubed ham and adjust seasonings to taste.

 Assembling the Casserole

-- Pour the cheesy potato mixture into a large, buttered casserole dish.
+- Dump the cheesy potato mixture into a large, buttered casserole dish.
 Top with 1 cup of Parmesan and smoked paprika or cayenne pepper.
 (If you are making this cheesy hashbrown casserole ahead of time, cover it tightly with foil and store it in the fridge.

-- Bake in a 350 F oven for 55 minutes to 1 hour, until the top is browned.
+- Bake the cheesy hashbrown casserole in a 350°F oven for 55 minutes to 1 hour, until the top is browned.
 Allow to set for a few minutes, then serve warm garnished with fresh parsley, freshly grated Parmesan cheese, and a few cracks of black pepper.

-- This casserole freezes well.
+- This cheesy hashbrown casserole freezes well.
 Thaw it out overnight in the fridge, then reheat it in the oven at 300 F for 30 minutes.
 Garnish with a fresh sprinkle of cheese and paprika on top.